-Press the either of the cursor keys repeatedly (or hold the right cursor key while turning the data entry control) until the cursor is underneath the parameter value.
+Press the cursor key repeatedly (or hold the right cursor key while turning the data entry control) until the cursor is underneath the parameter value.
 Rotate the data entry control to change the value.

 To return to Preset Select mode